Enchanting the world’s travellers, artists and romantics for centuries, the small Italian city of Florence has a big reputation to live up to.

-For the younger visitor there’s a thriving nightclub scene, and the multiple levels of Space Electronic Discoteca will blow your mind almost as much as the art in the Uffizi.
+For the younger visitor there’s a thriving bar and club scene, and the multiple levels of Space Electronic Discoteca will blow your mind almost as much as the art in the Uffizi.

-Watch our guide for Sky News Business Class to top things to do in Florence:
+Watch our guide for Sky News Business Class to the top things to do in Florence: